 Ghana Turns 69: Otumfuo Attends Independence Day Event With Luxury Rolls-Royce, Video Evokes Joy

-• Asantehene Otumfuo Osei Tutu II has raised eyebrows at the 69th Independence Anniversary Celebration in South Africa
+• The Asantehene, Otumfuo Osei Tutu II, has raised eyebrows at the 69th Independence Anniversary Celebration in South Africa

-• This comes as the Asantehene attended the event in a Rolls-Royce and was given a welcome befitting his status as occupant of the Golden Stool
+• The Asante king attended the event in a Rolls-Royce and was given a welcome befitting his status as occupant of the Golden Stool

-• In Ghana, meanwhile, the Independence Day parade was held at the Jubilee House for its second consecutive year
+• Back in Ghana, meanwhile, the 2026 Independence Day parade was held at the Jubilee House for its second year in succession

-Asantehene Otumfuo Osei Tutu II, the 16th king of the Asante Kingdom, warmed hearts as he graced Ghana's 69th Independence Anniversary celebration in South Africa.
+Asantehene Otumfuo Osei Tutu II, the 16th king of the Asante Kingdom, warmed hearts at Ghana's 69th Independence Day celebration in South Africa on March 6, 2026.

 The event, which was held at the Ghana High Commission in Pretoria, was well attended by dignitaries and other personalities as Ghana marked 69 years of independence.